 The quality of an Amish quilt is dependent on persons making the quilt and their standards and attention to detail.
 Anyone who has made a quilt knows how many things can go wrong in making a quilt.
 But with the right experienced people working carefully, wonderful quilts can be made.
 The quilts shown here are made in that fashion.

 Amish Country Quilts is a marketplace not a quilt shop.
 Quilts listed here have been listed by the individuals responsible for them.
 When you purchase a quilt you will be purchasing it from the person who listed it.
 That person will accept your payment and ship your quilt to you.
 Each of these individuals pay a small commission on each sale to Amish Country Quilts in return for being listed here.
-Amish Country Quilts is based in Lancaster, Pennsylvania and is operated by John & Arlene Volk.
+Amish Country Quilts is based in Lancaster, Pennsylvania, and is operated by Doug Stuart.